NetanelBasal/ngrx-generator/README.md

 Now, it has the following features:
 * Create Actions, reducers, effects and services in one command!
 Just provide a name and the generator will do the rest
 * Provide a module to easily import all the reducers, effects and services in your Angular app.
-* Generator available: CRUD actions.
+* Generator available: CRUD actions, Basic actions.
+* Mainly inspired by the [ngrx styleguide](https://github.com/orizens/ngrx-styleguide)
 * Use the latest Angular HttpClient
 * Provide unit tests